Quick overview

 The bin charge is a mandatory payment that most people in the Czech Republic pay to ensure waste collection and disposal.
 This obligation is regulated by the Local Tax Act.
-Individual municipalities may specify the rules by means of general binding ordinances.
+Individual municipalities can specify the rules by means of general binding ordinances.

 According to the amendment to the Local Fees Act, there are two types of municipal waste fees, namely the fee for the municipal waste management system and the fee for the disposal of municipal waste from immovable property.
 A municipality may introduce only one of these fees, with the classic bin fee being the latter.